syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Word document.md

 WHeadersFooters headersFooters = section.HeadersFooters;

-//Consider that OddHeader & OddFooter are applied to this document
+//Consider that OddHeader and OddFooter are applied to this document

-//Iterate through the TextBody of OddHeader & OddFooter
+//Iterates through the TextBody of OddHeader and OddFooter

 IterateTextBody(headersFooters.OddHeader);